Skip to main content

 Get moving with active travel

-Instead of using your car or ride-share services, there are many advantages to choosing to walk, run, scooter or bike ride.
+Instead of using your car or ride-share services, choose to walk, run, scooter or bike ride.
 Reduce your carbon footprint and save on fuel and maintenance costs.
 Being active also boosts your mental and physical health, which can help improve your overall quality of life.

 Did you know that one third of people in Brisbane live within 300 meters of a bikeway?
-You can easily get around Brisbane on foot or on wheels thanks to the city's extensive network of bikeways and shared pathways.
-Brisbane City Council's Active School Travel programs provide you with resources, information and incentives to help you make the switch to active travel.
+You can easily get around Brisbane on foot or on wheels.
+The city has an extensive network of bikeways and shared pathways.
+Brisbane City Council's Active School Travel programs provide resources, information and incentives.
+They help you make the switch to active travel.

 Need help riding around Brisbane?
 Try an e-bike or e-scooter to make hills easier and to give you an extra boost.
 You don’t need to own an e-bike or e-scooter.
 Shared options are available across Brisbane and they make it easier to get around without using a car.